inna9Z/my-portfolio/planning/backlog.md

 ## Home page

+- [ ] As a user, I want to see a logo at the top of the page.
+- _There is a logo at the top of the page_

 - [ ] As a user, I want to see a navigation bar at the top of the page.
 - _There is a navigation bar with links `Home` `About` `Projects` `Contact`_